A$_\infty$ deformations of extended Khovanov arc algebras and Stroppel's conjecture: Extended Khovanov arc algebras

 \begin{proposition} The graph $\Gamma_m^n$ is bipartite when decomposing $\mathrm V (\Gamma_m^n)$ into vertices of even and odd heights.
 In particular, paths in $\Gamma_m^n$ of even length can only connect weights whose heights are of the same parity and paths of odd length can only connect weights whose heights are of different parity. \end{proposition}

 Since $\K_m^n$ is Koszul and hence quadratic, we also need a good understanding of the length $2$ paths in $\Gamma_m^n$ and we give a complete description in Proposition \ref{proposition:edgedescriptions}.
 The description is based on the following two lemmas.
-(The statements are formulated for general $m, n$ --- we note that some of the statements about length $2$ paths do not apply to small $m, n$ as the graph $\Gamma_m^n$ is too simple, see Fig.~\ref{figure:graphs}.)